spraints/git-lol/README.md

-git-lol adds some commentary to git.
+git-lol is a wrapper for git.

 Installation
 ------------